papykabukanyi/active-business-or-pharma-website/README.md

-# Python Starter
+# Pro business website - pharma website

-Quickly get started with [Python](https://www.python.org/) using this starter!
+quict template created by KBKNY.

-- If you want to upgrade Python, you can change the image in the [Dockerfile](./.codesandbox/Dockerfile).
+- If you want to use these templates please feel free to do so.